DASSL/Gradebook/src/db/importRoster/README.md

 ## Overview

 The procedure to import a roster is designed to copy enrollment information maintained in external systems to Gradebook.
-The procedure is designed to provide the following features:
+It is designed to provide the following features:
 - Add students automatically to the database, avoiding users from having to do so explicitly.
 - Not require a central administrator to import rosters.
 Instead, instructors